veonua/CarND-Behavioral-Cloning-P3/writeup.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 23, I've used early stopping with {monitor='val-loss', min_delta=0.005, patience=5} parameters.
+The ideal number of epochs was 23, early stopping with {monitor='val-loss', min_delta=0.005, patience=5} parameters helped to stop in time.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.